Little Acorns Pre-School

 Our Experience

 Our Pre-School team are highly knowledgeable and have encountered a range of special educational needs and disabilities both here and in other settings.
-This includes: hearing impairment, Complex Communication needs, dyspraxia, visual impairment, autism, ADHD, behavioural issues, speech and language needs, severe allergies, asthma and Type 1 Diabetes.
+This includes; Hearing Impairment, Complex Communication Needs, Dyspraxia, Epilepsy, Visual Impairment, Autism, ADHD, Speech Language and Communication Needs, severe allergies, Asthma and Diabetes.

 We work closely with specialists, professionals and support agencies to bring the right help, advice and guidance to children and their families.
-These include: Hearing and Vision Support Services, our Local Authority Best Start in Life Advisor, Speech and Language Therapists, Health Visitors, Paediatrician, Home Start and the Early Help Hub.
+These include: Hearing and Vision Support Services, our Local Authority Best Start in Life Advisor, Speech and Language Therapists, Health Visitors, Paediatrician, Home Start and Family Help.

 For children with medical conditions, we seek out training and advice, in order to have a better understanding of how best to care for the child.
 In the past we have had a nurse talk to the staff team about severe allergic reactions and the use of epi-pens and been trained on medical procedures surrounding Diabetes.
 All staff are First Aid Trained.